Joecstarr/thesis/sections/software/documentation/notations/arborescent_planar_tangle_tree.md

 #### Uses

-The wptt notation component does not use any other components.
+The WPTT notation component does not use any other components.

 #### External Libraries

-The wptt notation component does not use any external libraries.
+The WPTT notation component does not use any external libraries.

 #### Functionality